 - The Wise Prince: He's an All-Loving Hero prince with a bad case of Cassandra Truth.

 - You Can't Go Home Again: After being cursed by a kami turned demon, Ashitaka is forced to leave his dying people, the Emishi, to find a cure, rather than staying to die in agony.
 After cutting off his top-knot, he is banished and can never return.

 - Your Days Are Numbered: Along with the above trope, Ashitaka will eventually die from the curse imparted to him.

 - Animal Motifs: Wolves.
 She was literally raised by them since infancy and models her mask, fur cape and hood in order to more closely resemble a wolf.

 - Boomerang Bigot: Hates humans even though she is one.
-Justified given how she was raised by her adoptive wolf family from infancy because her parents left her to be eaten by them.
+Justified given how she was raised by her adoptive wolf family from infancy because her parents left her to be eaten by them to save themselves.

 - Boyish Short Hair: Her hair doesn't even reach her chin.